Jeep lovers gather for 2022 Jeeples Toy Run

 The run is to collect toys for Toys for Tots and raise funds for the Wichita Children’s Home.

-“We are a locally owned diner, and we can’t do it without a local community around here and I believe everybody deserves a Christmas and we just like to have a little piece of helping everybody out,” said Jimmie’s Diner Operating Partner, Joe Davidson.
+“We are a locally owned diner, and we can’t do it without a local community around here, and I believe everybody deserves a Christmas, and we just like to have a little piece of helping everybody out,” said Joe Davidson, Jimmie’s Diner operating partner.

 Over 100 people came out in support.